 Son Quentin Brumbaugh followed in his father’s footsteps and wrestled as "Bubba Monroe, The Cajun Brawler" and says, "I look like Evel Knievel when I get down to my boxers, I’m scarred from the bottom of my feet to the top of my head.
 I look just like my daddy."
-Monroe’s son loved to watch his father wrestle, but his sister Natalie remembers things differently.
+Monroe’s son adored watching his father wrestle, but his sister Natalie remembers things differently.

 "It was fun for Bubba but traumatic for me," Natalie said of life in the front row of a Sputnik Monroe match.
 "It would make me cry because I didn’t like anyone hitting my daddy."

-Years after Sputnik Monroe had retired from the squared circle, and a few years before he died, he was still recognized in Memphis and even from children who were never able to see him perform.
+Years after Sputnik Monroe retired from the squared circle, and a few years before he died, he was still recognized in Memphis and even from children who had never seen him perform.

 As told by friend John Dougherty, "We were walking down Beale Street, and a teenage black kid came up to us and said, ‘Sputnik Monroe.’
 Sputnik answered, ‘You weren’t even born when I was here.’
 The kid said, ‘My mom’s family has a picture of you on the wall.’
 He said that they had a picture of John Kennedy, Martin Luther King, Sputnik Monroe, and Jesus Christ."

 As of the completion of this piece, his wrestling boots, sequined jacket, and cape are on display at the Rock’ n’ Soul Museum in Memphis, Tennessee, with a plaque that reads: "Sputnik Monroe played a major part in destroying the color lines in Memphis."